 Extra redirects can also be generated for previous versions of custom permalinks.
-This might come in handy if you decide to modify the URLs several times.
+This is not rare, and it might be really handy if you decide to change the URLs multiple times.

-How does it work?
-If the “Save old custom permalinks as extra redirects” option in the plugin options is enabled, the fallback version of the URL will be saved as a “extra redirect” if the permalink is manually altered with URI Editor or bulk updated with the “Regenerate/reset” tool.
+How exactly does it function?
+If the "Save old custom permalinks as extra redirects" option in the plugin options is enabled, the fallback version of the URL will be saved as a "extra redirect" if the permalink is manually altered with URI Editor or bulk updated with the "Regenerate/reset" tool.

 How to redirect post/term to external URL?